A Story About Living With Depression – Not a Fairy-Tale

 This morning I crawled out of bed, picked up my head, looked at the bleach stained carpet, the not so perfect kitchen and bathroom, shrugged my shoulders and laughed.
 I got my cup of coffee and sat down and typed this post.

 Thinking it through – Yes, there is a bleach stain on my carpet, a kitchen that doesn’t look television perfect, a bathroom that is ugly, I have depression and anxiety.
-These things can change, they will change (our plan is remodel kitchen and bathroom this summer)!
+These things can change, they will change (our plan is to remodel the kitchen and bathroom this summer)!
 These things do not define me.
 Depression and anxiety are sneaky, they pop up when you least expect it.
 I will not let it define me today!
 I will never have a fairy tale life.
-I don’t want a fairly tale life.
+I don’t want a fairy tale life.
 What I do want is, love and laughter!
 I have love and laughter!
 I will laugh it off, kiss my family and then remember what I do have, and move on with the day.
 I am happy that I have a “comfortable” life.
 This is my happily ever after.
 It is not a fairy-tale, fairy-tales don’t exist.
 My story does, I do!
 Sometimes it rains, sometimes it snows, but there is always sunshine waiting on the other side.
 This is my once-upon-a-time!

 Coping with Depression